se-edu/addressbook-level2/doc/UserGuide.md

 * `find Betsy`<br>
   `delete 1`<br>
   Deletes the 1st person in the results of the `find` command.

+### Deleting a person by name: `deleteByName`
+Deletes the specified person from the address book.
+Case-sensitive.
+Irreversible.<br>
+Format: `delete NAME`

+> Deletes the person with the exact, matching `NAME`.

+Examples:
+* `delete John Doe`<br>
+  Deletes John Doe from the address book, if the entry exists.

 ### View non-private details of a person : `view`
 Displays the non-private details of the specified person.<br>